Benefits of our Classic Car insurance policies

 Designed to provide cover for cars over 15 years old, classic car insurance protects your car against common risks; depending on the level of cover you choose, it will ensure you aren't personally left out of pocket if it is damaged or destroyed in an accident, fire or theft.

-At One Call Insurance, we gather your requirements and compare classic car insurance policies from a number of specialist insurers in order to find you the right cover at the best price.
+At One Call Insurance, we gather your requirements and compare classic car insurance policies from a number of specialist providers in order to find you the right cover at the best price.
+If you unfortunately have any issues with the cover you have purchased via Quote Zone please contact your chosen provider directly.

 Classic car insurance policy features